Bürgerbräukeller

 The Bürgerbräukeller ([ˈbʏʁ.ɡɐ.bʁɔʏ̯.ˌkɛ.lɐ]; "citizen brew cellar") was a large beer hall in Munich, Germany.
 Opened in 1885, it was one of the largest beer halls of the Bürgerliches Brauhaus.
-After Bürgerliches merged with Löwenbräu in 1921, the hall was transferred to that company.
+Bürgerliches merged with Löwenbräu, which thereby became the hall's owner.

 The Bürgerbräukeller was where Adolf Hitler launched the Beer Hall Putsch in November 1923 and where he announced the re-establishment of the Nazi Party in February 1925.
 In 1939, the beer hall was the site of an attempted assassination of Hitler and other Nazi leaders by Georg Elser.
 It survived aerial bombing in World War II.

 The Bürgerbräukeller was demolished in 1979, and the Gasteig complex was built on its site.

 Location

 The Bürgerbräukeller was located in the Haidhausen district of Munich on the east side of the Isar River.
 The entrance was from Rosenheimer Street, with rear access from Keller Street.
 Since 1980, the site has been redeveloped with the construction of the Gasteig Culture Centre, the Hilton Munich City Hotel and the headquarters of GEMA.